jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **Project REAL** - Trinity College Dublin, September 2020-2023

-REAL is a five-year [research project](https://www.realresearch.eu/) headed by Adina Preda and funded by a European Research Council Consolidator grant.
-As a Research Fellow, I produce research that supports the project's mission to reconcile theories of rights and egalitarian theories of distributive justice.
+REAL was a five-year [research project](https://www.realresearch.eu/) headed by Adina Preda and funded by a European Research Council Consolidator grant.
+As a Research Fellow, I produced research that supported the project's mission to reconcile theories of rights and egalitarian theories of distributive justice.

 ## Education